Configuring your cloud provider

 }

-resource "aws_iam_role" "gamefabric_operators" {
+}resource "aws_iam_role" "gamefabric_operators" {

 name = "gamefabric-operators"

-assume_role_policy = data.aws_iam_role_policy.assume_role_policy.json
+assume_role_policy = data.aws_iam_policy_document.assume_role_policy.json

 tags = {